s1mar/Active-Redundancy/README.md

     ![Image](https://github.com/s1mar/Active-Redundancy/blob/master/screens/2.jpg?raw=true)
         In the above image we can see the attached AR module with the Environment perception, trying to revive it.

+#### How to Run
+    After compilation, launch the Supervisor.java class.